alexswan10k/vibe-exps/human-authorship-verifier/README.md

 3. (Optional) Set your user fingerprint for anonymous identification
 4. Type your text - keystrokes are automatically logged
 5. Copy the generated HTML output
-6. Host the eventlog.txt file at a public URL
+6. Host the eventlog.json file at a public URL
 7. Update the `data-hav-log` attribute to point to your hosted log
 8. Publish the HTML on your website